Solving Parameterized Polynomial Systems with Decomposable Projections: Monodromy, decompositions, and invariants

-Witness sets are the fundamental data structure in numerical algebraic geometry to describe varieties.
-The standard witness set consists of a witness point set, a linear space, and equations \cite{Witness}.
+Witness sets are a fundamental data structure in numerical algebraic geometry to describe varieties.
+The standard witness set consists of a witness point set, a linear space, and equations \cite{SWbook}.
 When the variety has more structure, additional information can be included in the witness set.
-This information can include multiplicity like in deflation \cite{Deflation,LeykinDeflate} or multiprojective structure~\cite{HRmulti}.
+This information can include multiplicity like when using deflation \cite{Deflation,LeykinDeflate} or multiprojective structure~\cite{HRmulti}.

 In many instances, one does not have defining equations for the ideal of a variety.
 One such case is when a variety is given by the image of a projection; these are described by pseudo witness sets \cite{HSpseudo} or witness sets of projections \cite{Witness}.
-For irreducible curves, which is the case we reduced to in Section \ref{s:prelim}, we will recall the witness sets of projections.
+For irreducible curves, which is the case we reduced to in Section \ref{s:prelim}, we recall the concept of witness sets of projections.
 Then, we introduce witness set factors for decomposable projections.
 These are much in the same vein as pseudo witness sets.

-Throughout this manuscript, we let $\cC$ be an irreducible curve of $\Px\times\Pt$ that is generically reduced, and we let $f_1,\dots,f_k$ be polynomials that \textit{witness} $\cC$.
-By witness, we mean the polynomials $f_1,\dots,f_k$ define a variety with $\cC$ as an irreducible component.
-Suppose $\pi:\cC\to\Pt$ is a dominant projection.
-The witness set of this projection is the fiber over general point of $\Pt$.
+They describe fibrations and sections of fiber bundles.